pypa/packaging.python.org/source/specifications/binary-distribution-format.rst

   and FULL STOP) should be replaced with ``_`` (LOW LINE), and uppercase characters should be replaced with corresponding lowercase ones.
 This is equivalent to :pep:`503` normalisation followed by replacing ``-`` with ``_``.
+  Tools consuming wheels must be prepared to accept ``.`` (FULL STOP) and uppercase letters, however, as these were allowed by an earlier version of this specification.
 - Version numbers should be normalised according to :pep:`440`.
 Normalised version numbers cannot contain ``-``.
 - The remaining components may not contain ``-`` characters, so no escaping